 OBTAINING A VOTER REGISTRATION FORM

-Online: If you have a Washington State driver’s license or ID card, you can register online or download a form.
+Online: If you have a Washington State driver’s license or ID card, you can register online.

 In person: Visit your County Elections department to obtain and complete a voter registration form in person.

 By mail/ in writing: Download or request a voter registration form be sent to your residential address.
 Or download a Washington State Voter Registration Form and mail it to your county elections office.

 VERIFYING YOUR VOTER REGISTRATION STATUS